-2019 F1 Esports season’s prize pool gets a huge boost!
+F1 Esports prize money gets a huge boost in 2019!

 When it comes to esports, racing games aren’t necessarily the most popular genre out there.
 Not only are shooters and MOBAs more popular with players but also with fans who like to watch streamers and content creators.
 That isn’t to say that racers don’t have their fans as well – this is more than obvious when it comes to this year’s official esports championship of the most popular motorsport in the world.

-The F1 New Balance Esports Series as it’s called is going to have a prize pool of half a million dollars.
+This year, the New Balance Esports Series as it’s called is going to have a F1 Esports prize money of half a million dollars.
 Starting next Monday on April 8th, it is expected to be bigger and better than ever before – with over 5.5 million viewers last year, that’s a pretty tall order.

-There are some changes from last year – a longer qualifying portion, an additional life event and of course the increased prize pool for the participating players.
+There are some changes from last year – a longer qualifying portion, an additional life event and of course the increased F1 Esports prize money for the participating players.
 New Balance – a sponsor – is going to kit out the drivers along with Fanatec, the sim racing hardware manufacturer responsible for the equipment used during the events.

 The whole thing is broken up into stages – the first one from April 8th until May 29th is the qualifiers.
 Players can participate by playing F1 2018 either on PS4, Xbox 1 or PC.
 Some 66.000 players tried their luck last year, and even more are expected this year.
 All you need to do in order to qualify is to register on the official site and link your gaming account.
 The final three days of the qualifiers will pit the best drivers against each other and determine who will move on to Stage 2, the Pro Draft – one lucky qualifier will also win an all-expenses paid trip to said Pro Draft as well as the British Grand Prix!